List of Playboy Playmates of 2000

 The following is a list of Playboy Playmates of 2000.
 Playboy magazine names their Playmate of the Month each month throughout the year.

 January

 Carol and Darlene Bernaola (born August 27, 1976, in Los Angeles) both grew up in rural Peru.
-The two women, who are twins, were selected by Playboy to be the Playboy Playmates of the Millennium in the magazine's January 2000 edition.
+The two women, who are identical twins, were selected by Playboy to be the Playboy Playmates of the Millennium in the magazine's January 2000 edition.
 They appeared in a twelve-page photoset on a Miami beach, in a nightclub and in a bubble bath, and they became minor celebrities as a result.

 They are the third set of identical twins to appear as Playmates.

 February

 Suzanne Stokes (born July 9, 1979, in Naples, Florida) is an American glamour model and actress.
 She is Playboy magazine's Playmate of the Month for February 2000.